lightning/bolts/02-peer-protocol.md

-On disconnection, the funder MUST remember the channel for reconnection if it has broadcast the funding transaction, otherwise it MUST NOT.
+On disconnection, the funder MUST remember the channel for reconnection if it has broadcast the funding transaction, otherwise it SHOULD NOT.

-On disconnection, the non-funding node MUST remember the channel for reconnection if it has sent the `funding_signed` message, otherwise it MUST NOT.
+On disconnection, the non-funding node MUST remember the channel for reconnection if it has sent the `funding_signed` message, otherwise it SHOULD NOT.

 On disconnection, a node MUST reverse any uncommitted updates sent by the other side (ie. all messages beginning with `update_` for which no